jezze/berk/README.md

     $ berk log <id>

-Each remote in each run will have it's own unique index number called a pid so in our case you should see a 0 and 1 because we previously used two remotes in our execution.
+Each remote in each run will have it's own unique index number called a run so in our case you should see a 0 and 1 because we previously used two remotes in our execution.
 To look at the output for each remote you can do: